kruthof/kruthof.github.io/_projects/2_project.md

 category: open source
 ---

 The R Package that reproduces the `volatility index Vix` using S&P 500 option and spot prices.
 In addition, it provides visualisation methods using `RShiny`.
+The source code can be found [here](https://github.com/kruthof/vixr).

     ---